|

 Many of their faces are shown that wonderful summer day, thirty

-years have passed, several of those fine gentleman have also passed,
+have passed, several of those fine gentleman have also passed, but the

-but the memory lives on through the pictures taken, a parking lot
+memory lives on through the pictures taken, a parking lot covers this

-covers this ground, some landmarks thankfully remain for those who
+ground, some landmarks thankfully remain for those who wish to linger

 |